Blacksmithing

 Tools, materials and safety equipment are provided.

-Tea, coffee and biscuits are provided free of charge during the course.
+Tea, coffee or juice and biscuits are provided free of charge during the course.

 Your car parking is also free of charge on the day of your course.